-by Rob Williams on October 2, 2009 in Linux, Staff Editorials
+by Rob Williams on October 2, 2009 in Editorials & Interviews, Software

 When KDE 4 was first released, I didn’t care much for it, and I thought I never would.
 But due to recent circumstances, I installed the latest version to see if things changed for the better, and to my surprise, they have.
 That might be an understatement, because as I see it, KDE 4.3 is easily one of the most polished desktop environments out there.

 In late 2007, I was getting antsy.
 KDE 4.0 was right around the corner, and I wanted it there now.
 Sure, I’m impatient, but all throughout the beta and RC period, I tried to ignore as much KDE 4.x related speak as I could, as I wanted as much of the OS to be a surprise as possible.
 Sure, I might be different that way… but I find it a lot of fun to sit down in front of unexplored territory, and take it all in at once.
 When the release happened on January 11, 2008, I immediately downloaded a Live CD of some distro to take it for a spin before committing to a install on my own machine.